Paris: Embracing Life and Art

-[251,] Back when Monet was painting, Paris was busy with artists.
-Capturing the light, that was their passion and wandering these elegant streets and inviting parks, it's easy to imagine them gaining inspiration here in Paris, nicknamed the "City of Light."
+Back when Monet was painting, Paris was busy with artists.
+Capturing the light: That was their passion, and wandering these elegant streets and inviting parks, it's easy to imagine them gaining inspiration here in Paris, nicknamed the "City of Light."

 Here, his Hand of God shapes Adam and Eve from the mud of the earth to which they will return.

-Steve Smith: It's a good tip.
-It's a place to order what you want, when you want, on your own terms, in your own time really.
-You could be indoors at a restaurant watching the person next to you eat or out here watching the conveyor belt of Parisians go by.
+Steve: It is a good tip.
+It's a place to order what you want, when you want, on your own terms, in your own time, really.
+You could be indoors at a restaurant watching the person next to you eat, or out here watching the conveyor belt of Parisians go by.
 And you're living with Parisians.
 In fact it's their living room.
-You know most Parisians' apartments are a little bit bigger than your hotel room.
+You know, most Parisians' apartments are a little bit bigger than your hotel room.

 Rick: Half the locals here are probably living down the street.

-Steve Smith: Almost all of them who come here come on a regular basis and they're on first name basis with their waiter.
+Steve: Almost all of them who come here come on a regular basis, and they're on a first-name basis with their waiter.

 Rick: So a lot of Americans find tipping a little bit confusing.

-Steve Smith: In France the waiter's tip is included...15% of our bill goes to the waiter.
+Steve: In France the waiter's tip is included…15 percent of your bill goes to the waiter.
 You've already paid him.
 Tax and tip are included.

 Rick: What do you do then?

-Steve Smith: Yeah.
-I hear that all the time.
+Steve: Yeah.
+Yeah, I hear that all the time.
 In France, slow service is good service.

 Rick: It's good service!

-While the metro is great and probably the quickest way to get around, there's a lot to be said for joy riding across this exciting city above ground.
-Parisian buses are plentiful, cheap, and efficient once you get the hang of them.
-And bus 69 winds, as if made for tourists, past the city's top sights.
+While the Métro is great, and probably the quickest way to get around, there's a lot to be said for joy riding across this exciting city above ground.
+Paris' buses are plentiful, cheap, and efficient once you get the hang of them.
+And, bus #69 winds, as if made for tourists, past the city's top sights.